Hockey Weekend Across America

 Hockey Weekend Across America is an annual event devised by USA Hockey to promote the game of ice hockey in the United States.
-The weekend is capped by "Hockey Day in America", with broadcasts of National Hockey League games on the national networks of NBC.
+The weekend is capped by "Hockey Day in America", with broadcasts of National Hockey League games on the national networks of NBC (2011–2021) and TNT (2024–present).

 2011

 In 2011, each day of the three-day event had a particular theme.
 Friday was "Wear Your Favorite Hockey Jersey Day".
 Saturday, "Bring a Friend to the Rink Day", featured a number of "Try Hockey for Free" clinics throughout the country.
 Sunday was "Celebrate Local Hockey Heroes Day".

 Four NHL games were broadcast on NBC on Sunday.
 The first three were regional games broadcast to specific regions of the country: Washington Capitals at Buffalo Sabres, Philadelphia Flyers at New York Rangers, and Detroit Red Wings at Minnesota Wild.
 The fourth game, Pittsburgh Penguins at Chicago Blackhawks, was broadcast nationally.

 Coincidentally, in neighboring Canada, there were also significant hockey celebrations that weekend, associated with the 2011 Heritage Classic held the same day as Hockey Day in America.
 The two events were unrelated, but the NHL scheduled the Sunday games so that the regional doubleheader led into the Heritage Classic, forming a tripleheader.

 The American Hockey League held the "Whale Bowl," the second annual installment of its outdoor game series, on the Saturday of the same weekend.
 The Providence Bruins defeated the host team Connecticut Whale 5–4 in a shootout in front of 15,234 fans at Rentschler Field.
 Included in the same set of festivities were two other outdoor game, one involving college hockey teams and another an alumni game featuring former members of the Boston Bruins and Hartford Whalers, the namesakes (and in the case of the Bruins, the NHL affiliate) of the two teams participating in the Whale Bowl.

 Sunday's "Hockey Day in America" was headquartered at McCormick Tribune Plaza & Ice Rink within Millennium Park in Chicago, where the Stanley Cup was on display.